 Luckily, dropshipping is one of the cheapest ways to break into the ecommerce industry.
 Thanks to the fact that you won’t need to shell out a ton of cash on inventory or storage space, your initial costs will be pretty minimal.

 That doesn’t mean you won’t have to pay anything, though – Shopify dropshipping still comes with a few costs that you should aim to factor in before you start selling.

 Shopify doesn’t offer a free plan, so after your 3-day trial is up, you’ll need to pick one of its paid plans to continue.
 These start from $29 a month – however, you’ll have to spend more if you want more ecommerce functionality.

 Some dropshipping apps charge a monthly fee, too.
 For example, Spocket offers plans that start from $24 a month.

-If you don’t want to pay extra on top of your Shopify account, we recommend using Oberlo.
-This is Shopify’s proprietary dropshipping app, and you can get started for free with their fairly generous Explorer plan.
-Alternatively, you can opt for Modalyst, which has a free plan, although it does come with some restrictions.
+If you don’t want to pay extra on top of your Shopify account, we recommend using DSers.
+This is Shopify’s top-rated app, and you can get started for free with its fairly generous Basic plan.
+Alternatively, you can opt for Modalyst, which also has a free plan, although it does come with some restrictions.